AFLplusplus/AFLplusplus/frida_mode/README.md

 `make frida` to run on either QEMU of FRIDA mode respectively.

 ## Usage
-FRIDA mode requires some small modifications to `afl-fuzz` and similar tools in AFLplusplus.
-The intention is that it behaves identically to QEMU, but uses the 'O' switch rather than 'Q'.
+FRIDA mode added some small modifications to `afl-fuzz` and similar tools in AFLplusplus.
+The intention was that it behaves identically to QEMU, but it uses the 'O' switch rather than 'Q'.
 Whilst the options 'f', 'F', 's' or 'S' may have made more sense for a mode powered by FRIDA Stalker, they were all taken, so instead we use 'O' in hommage to the [author](https://github.com/oleavr) of